Matsuri [Festivals] / 祭り

-Ancient festivals had a strong religious element to worship the gods, but as time went by, external factors such as the introduction of Buddhism were incorporated, and these events gradually became deeply rooted in people's daily lives.
-A variety of festivals are held; to offer offerings to ancestors, to thank the gods and Buddha, to pray for a good harvest, to ward off epidemics, to plead for peace, and more.
+Initially "Matsuri" [festivals] had a strong religious element, to worship the "kamis" [deities].
+As the time went by, external factors like introduction of Buddhism were incorporated and gradually became deeply rooted in daily lives.
+A variety of Matsuri [festivals] are held in many ways as to offer offerings to ancestors, to thank the "kamis" [deities] and Buddha, to pray for a good harvest, to ward off epidemics, to plead for peace, and more.

-Japanese festivals are often associated with the four seasons, with those in spring concerned with rice planting, and people praying for a good harvest of crops or perhaps a big catch in the fishing industry.
-In summer, there are many religious events related to Obon (the period when the deceased and ancestors are said to return from the afterlife), and many large-scale festivals are held.
-Autumn and winter include festivals to give thanks for the harvest, as well as events of foreign origin such as Halloween and Christmas.
-No matter what time of year you visit Japan, you can encounter a variety of festivals.
+Matsuri [Festivals] are often related to seasons.
+Festivals in spring are associated with planting rice and praying for a good harvest of crops or a big catch in the fishing industry.
+Summer holds many religious events related to Obon [the period when the deceased and ancestors are said to return from the afterlife], and many large-scale Matsuri [festivals] are held throughout the country.
+Matsuri [festivals] in autumn and winter are held, to give thanks to the harvest, and even the foreign origin Halloween and Christmas are celebrated.
+Encounter a variety of festivals anytime of the year.

 Major Festivals in the Chubu Region